Team-Fruition/Orbital/README.md

 >  6. Game Over State

 <h4>
-	Things Not Done (should hopefully be implemented by end June - mid July)
+	Things Not Done (should hopefully be implemented by end July)
 </h4>

 >  1. Sound FX